modin-project/modin/docs/getting_started/faq.rst

 you can only process your data with one core at a time.
 This approach does not scale to larger data sets and adding more hardware does not lead to more performance gain.

-The ``modin.pandas`` `DataFrame`_ is a highly scalable, parallel DataFrame.
+The ``modin.pandas`` :doc:`DataFrame </supported_apis/dataframe_supported>` is a highly
+scalable, parallel DataFrame.
 Modin transparently distributes the data and computation so that you can continue using the same pandas API while being able to work with more data faster.
 Modin lets you use all the CPU cores on your machine, and because it is lightweight, it often has less memory overhead than pandas.
-:doc:`page </getting_started/pandas>` to learn more about how Modin is different from pandas.
+See this :doc:`page </getting_started/pandas>` to learn more about how Modin is different from pandas.

 Why not just improve pandas?
 """"""""""""""""""""""""""""